Last Updated on octubre 26, 2021

 The Philippines is no exception.
-As Canada started to wake up again from the lockdowns imposed during the height of the COVID-19 pandemic, the country again saw an upsurge in Filipinos becoming permanent Canadian residents.
-In June this year, the number of Filipinos who became permanent residents in Canada rose by about 39.5 per cent to 900 from 645 the previous month.
+As Canada immigration has recovered from being severely limited at the height of the pandemic, the country again saw an upsurge in Filipinos becoming permanent Canadian residents.

-China was then the next-biggest source of new permanent residents to Canada, with 30,260 Chinese citizens immigrating to Canada.
+China was then next-biggest source of new permanent residents to Canada, with 16,525 Chinese citizens immigrating to Canada.

 If you are looking to apply for Canada permanent residence from the Philippines, the first step is to assess which programs give you the best chance of success.

 What Are The Options For Immigrating To Canada From The Philippines?

 - Quebec Immigration.

 - Business Immigration, including the Start-Up Visa Program.

 - Temporary Residence First, Then Transition To Permanent.